-If, for some reason, you are not able to set up direct deposit, your refund will be issued as a paper check.
+If you are not able to set up direct deposit, your refund will be issued as a paper check.

 - Checks are mailed to the mailing address you have on file at UWEC. - Keep your mailing address up-to-date on CampS so that checks mailed to you are received in a timely manner.